alfred1123/Quant_Strategies/README.md

 ### **Future Development**:
 - add parameter optimization functions
+- enhance code efficiency for api request by changing to recursive functions
 - create script for trading real-time on bybit, binance and futu
 - create a bot on telegram or discord for trading messages
 - explore ways of continuous deployment on cloud